Rails Across America - Part Three: The Lakeshore Limited to Cleveland (and Fuck Cancer)

 If you continue northbound on Coventry you will reach Mayfield Road, where, if you take a left heading west, you will reach the southern entrance of Lake View Cemetery.

-I try not to be superstitious, but if ever there was a magical place charged with a certain kind of energy, the area known as Coventry Village is certainly one such place.
+I try not to be superstitious, but if ever there was a magical place charged with a certain kind of energy, the area is known as Coventry Village and is certainly one such place.

 |Alex Alvarez, left, local artist, singer-songwriter, caregiver, all-around good guy.|

 Instead of staying with my dad and stepmother, upon arrival by the Lakeshore Limited into Cleveland, I figured I'd give myself some respite, some "me time", at Cleveland's less-than-glamorous Hilton Garden Inn.